Targeted, customized support for every aspect of management

 Hiring the right person can make many problems easier to solve, or never happen in the first place.
-This module identifies a process that greatly enhances the probability of hiring well.
+This module identifies a process that greatly enhances the probability of hiring well by hr consultant.
 It includes steps of defining an open position, recruiting appropriate candidates, interviewing, assessing cultural and team fit, and negotiating an offer and acceptance.
 Legal issues, including appropriate interview questions, are also covered.

 Leading with Emotional Intelligence

 Using Daniel Goleman’s situational leadership model, this workshop provides leaders with a framework to evaluate their own leadership style and the style of those with whom they work.
 Participants identify their primary preferred style as well as styles that could help them become more effective in particular situations.
 This popular module is supplemented by a Harvard Business Review article, Management that Gets Results.

 Leading Through Others: Leadership Training Modules for Mid-Managers